We look at the world of VR to help you decide which is the best VR headset for you.

 Best VR Headset – Games

 A number of games, both multiplatform and exclusive, have been announced for all three devices.

 Oculus has invested $10 million dollars into indie game development to create more unique titles.
 Studios such as Harmonix and Insomniac Games are already working on exclusive games for the headset, so expect them in the near future.

-Below you can find just a few of the games coming to Oculus Rift:
+Below you can find just a few of the games available on Oculus Rift:

 - Chronos – an atmospheric RPG from Gunfire Games